Ferromagnetism in an extended coherently-coupled atomic superfluid: Acknowledgements

 \section{Acknowledgements}

 We thank S. Giorgini, G. Rastelli, A. Biella, S. Stringari, S. Lannig and M. Oberthaler for fruitful discussions, E. Tiemann for providing us the relevant scattering lengths, and A. Farolfi for experimental contributions in the early stage of the measurements.
-We acknowledge funding from Provincia Autonoma di Trento, from INFN through the FISH project, from the Italian MIUR under the PRIN2017 project CEnTraL (Protocol Number 20172H2SC4) and from the European Union’s Horizon 2020 research and innovation Programme through the STAQS project of QuantERA II (Grant Agreement No. 101017733).
+We acknowledge funding from Provincia Autonoma di Trento, from INFN through the FISH project, from the Italian MIUR under the PRIN2017 project CEnTraL (Protocol Number 20172H2SC4), from the European Union’s Horizon 2020 research and innovation Programme through the STAQS project of QuantERA II (Grant Agreement No. 101017733), from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 804305), and from PNRR MUR project PE0000023-NQSTI.
 This work was supported by Q@TN, the joint lab between University of Trento, FBK - Fondazione Bruno Kessler, INFN - National Institute for Nuclear Physics and CNR - National Research Council.